MicrosoftDocs/win32/desktop-src/shell/schema-library-name.md

 ---
-Description: 'The &lt;name&gt; element specifies the name of this library.
-This element is required and has no attributes or child elements.' ms.assetid: '1F433405-5943-4579-BDAD-423C4E1A6E76'
+Description: The &lt;name&gt; element specifies the name of this library.
+This element is required and has no attributes or child elements. ms.assetid: 1F433405-5943-4579-BDAD-423C4E1A6E76
-title: 'name Element (Library Schema)'
+title: name Element (Library Schema) ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # name Element (Library Schema)